csu-cs/CSU-Senior-Project/references/Syllabus_499_Senior_Project_Defense.md

 ### Academic Integrity and the Honor Code

-All students are expected to adhere to Charleston Southern University’s [Code of Academic Honesty](https://www.charlestonsouthern.edu/wp-content/uploads/Policy-R-58-updated-Feb-2023.pdf).
+All students are expected to adhere to [Charleston Southern University's Academic Integrity Policy](https://www.charlestonsouthern.edu/wp-content/uploads/Policy-R-58-updated-Feb-2023.pdf) and the [Computer Science Departmental Guidelines](https://csu-cs.github.io/csci-235/integrity).
 For example, all work must be original and must not be copied from another student.
 Failure to follow this guideline will be considered a violation of the code and will be treated accordingly.
-Students are encouraged to ask their instructor(s) for clarification regarding their academic dishonesty standards.
+Students are encouraged to ask their instructor(s) for clarification regarding their academic

 ### Course Evaluations